-Patricia Oman has been teaching at Hastings College since 2012 and is currently President of the Faculty Senate.
+Patricia Oman has been teaching at Hastings College since 2012.
 She teaches courses in literature, film, publishing, and writing.
 Whether teaching surveys of U.S. literature or courses on narrowly focused topics (such as the Muppets), she delights in challenging academia’s assumptions about literary and cultural value.

-Dr. Oman’s research specialty is twentieth-century American regional literature and culture, focusing particularly on the Midwest and popular culture.
-She serves on the executive advisory board of the Society for the Study of Midwestern Literature and on the editorial board of the journal MidAmerica.
+Dr. Oman’s research specialty is twentieth-century American regional literature and culture, focusing particularly on the Midwest, forgotten writers, and popular culture.
+She serves on the editorial board of the journal MidAmerica.

 As the director of Hastings College Press, Dr. Oman works one-on-one with students in courses and internships.
-Students who are interested in learning about the process of making books should consider taking the J-Term course PUB 234 Book Production, which is offered every year—students in this course typeset and proofread most of HC Press’s titles for the year.
+Students who are interested in learning about the process of making books should consider taking the Block 5 course WRIT 234 Book Production, which is offered most years—students in this course lay out and proofread most of HC Press’s titles for the year.

 Dr. Oman is the faculty sponsor for several organizations on campus, including HC’s chapter of Sigma Tau Delta (an English honorary society) and the student literary magazine Spectrum.